brendandobrien/brendandobrien/README.md

 ## Hi there, I'm Brendan 👋

 ### About Me
+- Data Scientist at Procter & Gamble
-- 🎓 Recent Physics PhD graduate from the University of Florida.
+- 🎓 Recent Physics PhD graduate from the University of Florida
-- Currently, ...
-- Interests include ..

-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.

 ### 🛠 Data Science Tech Stack